Mohamed-Aziz-Ben-Nessir/dotfiles/README.md

 ## [mohamedaziz@sys ~]$ feh MyDotfiles.png
 ![](https://i.imgur.com/c33V8f3.png)
 # [mohamedaziz@sys ~]$ cat Welcome.txt
-Hello there! and welcome to my collection of rices <br>
+Hello there! and welcome to my collection of rices!<br>
-I try to keep my designs as minimal and responsive as possible (I don't min a lot of keybinds) and I usually prefer dark themes.<br>
+I try to keep my designs as minimal and responsive as possible (I don't mind a lot of keybinds) and I usually prefer dark themes.<br>
-I also try to keep them as optimized as possible for the max possible speed. feel free to take and use what ever you like, hope you enjoy!
+I also try to keep them as optimized as possible for max possible speed. feel free to take and use what ever you like, hope you enjoy!

 # [mohamedaziz@sys ~]$ fetch-current-sys-info<br>